 On Void

 Looking back at my own writings from 1993, I found something that’s worth bringing back.
 I was depressed out of my mind then.
 Most of my writings from that period were so bitter and self-pitying.
 This one seems to show some honesty of my true feelings then.
-It may sound tacky and cliched, but I was sincere.
+It may sound tacky and clichéd, but I was sincere.
 It’s hard for me to believe now that I actually felt this way.
 I feel like it was someone else who wrote it.
 I feel sorry for him.
-The truth of the matter, in retrospect, was that he just needed a good looking girlfriend.

 On Void